axibase/atsd/rule-engine/notifications/aws-api-ses.md

 ![](./images/rule_test_commands.png)

 The value causes the condition to evaluate to `true`, which in turn triggers the notification.
-To verify that an alert was raised, open **Alerts > Open Alerts** page and check that an alert for the `test_m` metric is present in the **Alerts** table.
+To verify that an alert is raised, open **Alerts > Open Alerts** page and check that an alert for the `test_m` metric is present in the **Alerts** table.

 ![](./images/aws_api_ses_alert_open.png)

-Check the Amazon SES statistics to make sure the new messages were sent:
+Check the Amazon SES statistics to confirm the delivery of new messages:

 ![](./images/aws_api_ses_test.png)